Nayak-Aishwary/java-challenge/readme.md

 - **User Management**: Admin role can manage user accounts, including registration and user profile management.

-- **Role-Based Access Control**: Assign roles to users to control their access to specific API endpoints.
+- **Role-Based Access Control**: Admin role can ssign roles to users to control their access to specific API endpoints.

 ## Getting Started